operacyloop/operacyloop.github.io/_posts/2019-12-19-tips_for_the_flatiron_cli_project.markdown

 9. Upload to Github as often as you can.
 Set a timer if you need to.

-10. Map out your logic if needed.
+10. Map out your logic (usually in the CLI file) if needed.
+If you see that you not understanding what things do when, you may need to take pen to paper and write out a map of what happens when.
+This should help you figure out logical problems and areas you can improve.

+#### Remember to savor the process during this process.
+If you determine that you don't know a concept, that's okay!
+Learn as you go: that's what it's all about!